 For piezoelectric ceramics g33 is positive, while g32 and g31 are negative, resulting in small (but usable) gh values.
 For lead titanate however, g33 is high while g32 and g31 are negligible, resulting in high gh values.

-While the unique anisotropy of modified lead titanate is perhaps its most compelling feature, the material offers other useful performance characteristics.
+The unique anisotropy of modified lead titanate is perhaps its most compelling feature.
+However, the material offers other useful performance characteristics.
 BM300 has a low dielectric constant and excellent stability over time.

-With its negligible response to side loading, high gh and g33, lead titanate is ideal for receiving sensors under hydrostatic load or when the response to transverse modes needs to be minimized.
+Modified lead titanate has a negligible response to side loading and high gh & g33 values.
+As a result, it is an excellent piezoelectric material for receiving sensors that will be used under hydrostatic load, or any application in which the response to transverse modes needs to be minimized.
 Examples include: